 However, it's not that easy.
 These tools aren't completely useless, but when you're a beginner, it's better to stay away from them.
 They're not "shading tools".
 The Dodge Tool isn't equal to "add light", and the Burn Tool isn't equal to "add shadow", either.
 The problem is they fit a beginner's vision about shading so neatly that it's hard to overcome the temptation.

 The problem doesn't lie in the tools, but in a misunderstanding of shading itself.
 Beginners often think that objects have some color, and this color gets darker in the shadows, and brighter in the light.
 It's not that simple.
-It may work well for cell-shading, or for cartoon purposes, but even there this is just a shortcut.
+It may work well for cel-shading, or for cartoon purposes, but even there this is just a shortcut.

 If it "kind of" works, why not just use it?

 - It's another technique that blocks your progress.
 When using it, you don't even notice what you're missing.
-Shading is a complex issue, and you limit it to the "darken-lighten" rule, because it's easy.
+Shading in Photoshop is a complex issue, and you limit it to the "darken-lighten" rule, because it's easy.
 Photoshop is here to work for you, not instead of you.
 Don't let it stop you from learning.

 - It flattens the shaded object.
 No matter how many textures you add to it afterwards, it works just like a big brush—which means you can start a picture with it, but never finish it this way.